saio-fr/wsocket-component/README.md

 wsocket-component
 =========
-wsocket-component is a ms-saio component integration for lib-wsocket.
+wsocket-component is a ms-saio component integration for wsocket-lib.
 wsocket-component extends wsocket-lib so :
 * it has the same methods (+ start/stop, which just call open/close),
 * the same attributes and